Current SBA Loan Rates for September 2023

 How SBA Loan Rates Are Determined

-The stronger your business is, the more likely you’ll be able to qualify for the best possible rates.
-The following are areas of your business that are commonly considered in determining not only the rate you get but also whether you will get approved for the loan:
+Qualification criteria will consist of elements such as your credit score, time in business, and business revenue.
+The stronger your business is within these criteria, the more likely you’ll be able to qualify for the best possible rates.
+The following are areas of your business that are commonly considered in determining not only the rate you get, but your chances of approval:

 - Credit score (personal and business): A credit score is designed to show how likely you are to continue making timely loan payments.
 To learn more about common personal credit scoring models, you can head over to our guide on what a bad credit score is.
 We also provide guidance on how you can get a good business score in our article on how business credit scores work.